snahil28/CSStudyInstruments/bugs/comm_file_mode.md

 **Current Stage: Bug Identification**

-Comm keeps on waiting for input when given S_IFCHR filetype, throws infinte garbage output when given S_IFBLK filetype and agaisn keeps on taking input when given S_IFIFO file type in input.
+Comm keeps on waiting for input when given S_IFCHR filetype, gives infinte garbage as output when given S_IFBLK filetype and again keeps on taking input when given S_IFIFO file type as input.
 In Crash Simulator, ReplayDataError is thrown only for S_IFCHR filetype, rest works fine with Crash simulator.

 ### Week 3